Hervar77/infinity-doc/mkdocs/api/infinity.pdf.md

 Parameters:

 - fileName: `string`
-  >filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the file which has to be saved
+  >Filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the file which has to be saved.

 - left: `number`
-  >the offset in pixels to the left image corner
+  >The offset in pixels to the left image corner.

 - top: `number`
-  >the offset in pixels to the top image corner
+  >The offset in pixels to the top image corner.

 - width: `number`
-  >the width of the final image
+  >The width of the final image.

 - height: `number`
-  >the height of the final image
+  >The height of the final image.

 Example: